Support Services & Resources

 In his memory, David’s family and friends have established the David Nelson Jr. Memorial Fund.
 The Fund provides educational scholarships for children of deceased organ and tissue donors.
 The Nelson family has provided these scholarships since 2009 and have awarded over $35,000 in scholarships for children of organ and tissue donors.

-The David Nelson Jr. Memorial Fund will annually award a $1,000 scholarship to a deserving child of a deceased donor parent or guardian.
-The funds will help pay for high school or college.
+The David Nelson Jr. Memorial Fund annually awards $1,000 scholarships to deserving children of a deceased donor parent or guardian.
+The funds help pay for high school or college.

 Writing to a Transplant Recipient